-Separate from the method by which a surgeon completes a procedure, there are many types of colorectal operations.
+There are many types of colorectal operations.
 The specific type of surgery is determined by the location of the disease.
-Four common types are right hemicolectomy, sigmoid colectomy, left hemicolectomy, and low anterior resection (LAR).
+Four common types are: right hemicolectomy, sigmoid colectomy, left hemicolectomy, and low anterior resection (LAR).

-The surgeon removes the ascending colon and a portion of the transverse colon and then connects the transverse colon to the end of the small intestine.
+In this procedure, the surgeon removes the ascending colon and a portion of the transverse colon and then connects the transverse colon to the end of the small intestine.
 Most patients regain bowel function within three days after surgery.
-Some patients may experience a slower return of bowel function, which may cause a longer stay at the hospital.
-This complication also applies to sigmoid colectomy, left hemicolectomies, and low anterior resections.
+This may be slower for some patients, which may cause a longer stay at the hospital.
+This can also happen with the other surgery types, including sigmoid colectomy, left hemicolectomies, and low anterior resections.

-The surgeon removes the diseased portion of the sigmoid colon and then connects the descending colon to the rectum.
-Some patients may have an increased risk of post-operative complications.
-Complications could include surgical site infections, anastomotic leaks, or longer hospital stays.
-Surgeons may create a temporary or permanent ostomy, which may extend their stay at the hospital.
+In this procedure, the surgeon removes the diseased part of the sigmoid colon and then connects the descending colon to the rectum.
+Some patients may have an increased risk of complications after the operation.
+Complications could include infections, anastomotic leaks, or longer hospital stays.
+Surgeons may create a temporary or permanent ostomy at this time, which may extend their stay at the hospital.

-The surgeon removes a portion of the transverse colon, the descending colon, and the sigmoid colon and then connects the transverse colon to the rectum.
-With this surgery, some patients may have an increased risk of post-operative complications, as compared to a right hemicolectomy.
-Complications could include surgical site infections or a longer hospital stay.
+In this procedure, the surgeon removes a portion of the transverse colon, the descending colon, and the sigmoid colon, and then connects the transverse colon to the rectum.
+Some patients may have an increased risk of complications after the operation, as compared to a right hemicolectomy.
+Complications could include infections or a longer hospital stay.
 Surgeons are more likely to create a temporary ostomy in patients who had left hemicolectomy, which may extend their stay at the hospital.

 Low anterior resection (LAR)